sundarram1608/Carnatic-Music-Raga-Identification-using-MIR-and-Deep-Learning/README.md

 - helpers.py: Contains all the custom helper functions for the two pipelines Sruthi Identification/ Standardization and Raga Features Extraction. <br>
 - pipelines.py: Contains the two Custom pipelines mentioned above, organizing all the relevant helper functions in a sequential order within them. <br>
 - feature_extraction_code.ipynb: This is code file that activates the 2 pipelines and generates the pickle file containing the features. <br>
 - [raga_features_merged_df.pkl:](https://drive.google.com/file/d/1Af-9TPFVyLkXVV13bI5zVM3eQXhqURZB/view?usp=share_link) This dataset contains the essential features of Ragas extracted using the pieplines.
+By default, there is a folder called temp created and this pickle file gets created within it. !!!
+This is going to be a huge file!!!
 - eda_code.ipynb: This includes the codes used for the Exploratory Data Analysis and visualizations of Raga Features.
 - model_building.ipynb: This includes the codes used for building the fusion model, model training/ evaluation  and embedding space visualizations.
     ![Fusion Model](fusion_model.jpg)